ProjectNexoi/Metatronomicon/src/lifeforms/dragons.md

 A Dragons breath is one of the abilities they possess.
 It is a specialized form of magic, aided by biological/mechanical mechanisms within their bodies.
 A Dragon's breath is the only known way to produce a temperature high enough to melt Dragon Scale reliably enough to use it for smithing.
-The temperature this produces rivals and sometimes even surpasses the Sun's surface temperature (~5,600°C)
+The temperature this produces rivals and sometimes even surpasses the Sun's surface temperature (~5,600°C).
+In extreme cases, the Breath can surpass the aforementioned statistic, and come in excess of several million degrees.

 ## Known Individuals